d2l-ai/d2l-en/chapter_recurrent-modern/lstm.md

 ## Implementation from Scratch

 Now let us implement an LSTM from scratch.
-As same as the experiments in the previous sections, we first load data of *The Time Machine*.
+As same as the experiments in :numref:`sec_rnn_scratch`, we first load the time machine dataset.

 ```{.python .input}
 from d2l import mxnet as d2l